kavijeshramgosh/unittest_and_import_structure/README.md

 There are two scripts which show importing using \_\_init\_\_.py which can be run:

-1 - Within a script called main.py within the "Application" directory
+1 - Within a script called main.py within the "Application/" directory

-2 - Within function_imports.py outside of the "Application" directory
+2 - Within function_imports.py outside of the "Application/" directory

 __These are the only 2 runnable scripts in this repo!__